BUY TWO OR MORE GUIDES - UP TO 20% OFF

 Secret Canyon

 This is the most expensive tour, and it’s coupled with a trip to Horseshoe Bend (which can be easily visited on your own with a small parking fee).
-Many people on my channel said this was an incredible, upper-end experience.
+Many people on our channel said this was an incredible, upper-end experience.

 Other Things to Do Nearby